Stryyder/The-Coding-Journey/README.md

 ### Projects I'm working on
 - Balmoral 2D Baseball: Learning basic graphics setup for Unity
-- [Mega-Cheat](https://github.com/Stryyder/Mega-Cheat): Work halted to work on a client site (React looks promising to componentize this)
+- [Mega-Cheat](https://github.com/Stryyder/Mega-Cheat): Mega-Cheat is currently a pretty ugly little cheat sheet for basic fron-end development.
+It needs some love but work has halted to work on a client site (React looks promising to componentize this)
-- Client site: Skeleton in place - Working on performance tweaks
+- Client site: Skeleton in place - Working on performance tweaks - learning React may help
-- [Jabroney](https://github.com/Stryyder/Jabroney): Work ended.
-Great project, but the more I learn, the more embarrassed I am of it.
+- [Jabroney](https://github.com/Stryyder/Jabroney): This is a snake-like game where you collect stuff.
+Work ended.
+Fun project, but the more I learn, the more embarrassed I am of its ugly code and structure.
-- Considered at some point reworking an older project with updated knowledge, but will wait until some of my projects wrap up
-- Completed Projects: KoB domain, GH domain (retired)